cbourke/CSCE155-Java-Lab07/readme.md

   handin and verify your program is correct by using the grader.
 * Even if you worked with a partner, you *both* need to turn in all files.

+## Advanced Activity: Garbage Collection

+For this exercise, we'll observe the garbage collection in Java in action and witness/fix a memory leak in Java.
+To do this activity, you'll need to clone the repo at the command line one a system that
+supports: `ant`, `java`, and `htop` (the CSE server has all of these).

+### Instructions

+1. Open the `MemoryLeakA.java` source file and familiarize yourself with what it does.

+2. Move to the project's root directory, `CSCE155-Java-Lab07`

+3. Compile and build the project using the Apache Ant build script (`build.xml`) by executing the following on the command line:
+    `ant compile`

+4. Now run the program by executing the following from the command
+    line:

+    `java -cp build/classes unl.cse.memory.MemoryLeakA 10`

+5. Reopen the source file and comment out the line that prints the
+    $i$-th order statistic (this is so that we don't have too much output for what we're about to do); recompile with the same `ant compile` command

+6. Now run the program by executing the following from the command line (this will log information on when Java's garbage collector is executing and how it affects memory):

+    `java -verbose:gc -XX:+PrintGCDetails -cp build/classes unl.cse.memory.MemoryLeakA 1000000`

+7. Observe the output for a couple of minutes.
+Every so often you'll see the garbage collector run with reports that indicate how much memory was cleaned up.
+For example somewhere in the report would be a statistic like `505M->8M(2032M)` indicating that the Java Virtual Machine was using 505 megabytes and after garbage collection, it was only using 8 megabytes.
+You can kill this program after your observations using control-c.

+## Breaking Garbage Collection

+Java's garbage collection relieves the user from having to worry about cleaning up memory, but it does not mean that we can ignore dynamic memory issues altogether in Java.
+Java can still have "memory leaks" if poorly written code holds on to references even though it no longer needs them.
+If objects and data continue to have valid references, they are not eligible for garbage collection and remain resident in memory.
+In this exercise we'll observe such a situation.

+### Instructions

+1. Open the `MemoryLeakB.java` source file and compare that to the other demo file--what are the key differences?

+2. Execute this program in the background from the command line via the following (the ampersand runs the process in the background):

+    `java -cp build/classes unl.cse.memory.MemoryLeakB 1000000 &`

+3. To monitor how much memory your program is using, start the top
+    program: `htop -u login` where `login` is replaced with your cse login.
+Your Java process should be the top process.

+4. Observe the performance of your program for a couple of minutes and then kill it: quit top by typing 'q' then type the command `kill 1234` where `1234` is the ID of your Java process (first column in top).